ryjones/rl-report/main/caliper-repolinter-report.md

 - `packages/caliper-core/lib/manager/caliper-engine.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `packages/caliper-core/lib/worker/caliper-worker.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `packages/caliper-core/lib/worker/worker-message-handler.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `packages/caliper-core/test/core/connector-base.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `packages/caliper-core/test/core/transaction-statistics-collector.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `packages/caliper-core/test/core/transaction-status.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `packages/caliper-core/test/worker/caliper-worker.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `packages/caliper-fabric/lib/connector-configuration/ConnectionProfileDefinition.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `packages/caliper-fabric/lib/connector-configuration/ConnectorConfiguration.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `packages/caliper-fabric/lib/connector-configuration/ConnectorConfigurationFactory.js`: The first 7 lines do not contain the pattern(s): Copyright.